clef-men/zoo/bench/README.md

 - `domainslib`: [domainslib](https://github.com/ocaml-multicore/domainslib/), the standard library for CPU-bound concurrent tasks in Multicore OCaml
 - `parabs`: the (verified) code from this repository
-- `moonpool-fifo`: the [moonpool](https://github.com/c-cube/moonpool/) scheduler, which started as a simpler-yet-efficient scheduler
+- `moonpool-fifo`: the [moonpool](https://github.com/c-cube/moonpool/) scheduler (version 0.8), which started as a simpler-yet-efficient scheduler
 - `moonpool-ws`: a variant of `moonpool` that uses a work-stealing structure in its scheduler, and is described as better at optimizing throughput
 - `sequential`: a default baseline where no parallelism actually happens, all tasks are run on the main domain